sylmarien/ulhpc-school/README.md

         2) system/hwloc/1.6.2-GCC-4.7.2   5) numlib/OpenBLAS/0.2.6-gompi-1.4.10-LAPACK-3.4.2   8) toolchain/goolf/1.4.10
         3) mpi/OpenMPI/1.6.4-GCC-4.7.2    6) numlib/FFTW/3.3.3-gompi-1.4.10                    9) bio/GROMACS/4.6.5-goolf-1.4.10-mt

-When you're finished working with it, unload the software:
+When you're finished working with it, unload the software module:
 `(node)$> module unload bio/GROMACS/4.6.5-goolf-1.4.10-mt`

-However, this will only unload the `bio/GROMACS/4.6.5-goolf-1.4.10-mt` software itself, not its dependencies, as you can see it:
+However, this will only unload the `bio/GROMACS/4.6.5-goolf-1.4.10-mt` software module itself, not its dependencies, as you can see it:

     (node)$> module list
     Currently Loaded Modules:
         1) compiler/GCC/4.7.2             4) toolchain/gompi/1.4.10                            7) numlib/ScaLAPACK/2.0.2-gompi-1.4.10-OpenBLAS-0.2.6-LAPACK-3.4.2
         2) system/hwloc/1.6.2-GCC-4.7.2   5) numlib/OpenBLAS/0.2.6-gompi-1.4.10-LAPACK-3.4.2   8) toolchain/goolf/1.4.10
         3) mpi/OpenMPI/1.6.4-GCC-4.7.2    6) numlib/FFTW/3.3.3-gompi-1.4.10
-You could unload all these dependencies by hand, but it would be too long and painful, the efficient way is to `purge` the loaded software to restore the initial state of the session:
+You could unload all these dependencies by hand, but it would be too long and painful, the efficient way is to `purge` the loaded software modules to restore the initial state of the session:
 `(node)$> module purge`
-This unloads *all* the software that you see with `module list`.
+This unloads *all* the software modules that you see with `module list`.

-Now that we have th e basics to manipulate the software, we're going to look at the said software and the different concepts surrounding them.
+Now that we have the basics to manipulate the software modules, we're going to deeper look at them and the different concepts surrounding them.

 ### Software stack architecture

-The upper layer of the architecture is what we call a *sofwtare set*.
-It is a collection of software, common example are a _core_ software set that would contain only tested software and _experimental_ that would contain untested software.
+The upper layer of the architecture is what we call the *sofwtare set*.
+It is a collection of software, common example are a _core_ software set that would contain only tested software and an _experimental_ one that would contain untested software.
 The goal of these groupings is to provide information on the degree of support for the various software.

 Inside of these software sets, software are named with regard to a *naming scheme* which provides information on the software and allows for a better presentation of results of the `module avail` command.